 The following image shows the converted lock mounted in the lock panel of the stock.
 I wonder whether this rifle was made in Pennsylvania or Ohio.
 One potential indicator is how poorly the rat tail is aligned with the lock panel of the stock.
 Joseph Mills eventually mastered getting the rat tail to aesthetically align with the lock panel.
 His Ohio percussion guns that I am aware of, and most of his flintlocks that I am aware of, are excellent in this important aesthetic alignment detail.
 There are at least two Joseph Mills rifles, however, with flintlock lock plates where the rat tail is misaligned with the lock panel: this rifle and one in the 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties".
 Although I am no expert, I interpret the poor rat tail alignment on those two rifles as a possible sign that they were made very early in his career, before he moved to Ohio, and before he realized the importance of alignment from an aesthetic standpoint.

-The cheek piece medallion is highlighted in the next photo.
+The elliptic silver cheek piece inlay is highlighted in the next photo.
 The fact that it is engraved with Joseph Mills' initials is very unusual.
-On other rifles attributed to Joseph Mills, the medallion bears a decorative motif such as an eagle, or (apparently) the initials of the first owner of the rifle.
+On other rifles attributed to Joseph Mills, the inlay bears a decorative motif such as an eagle, or (apparently) the initials of the first owner of the rifle.
 This suggests that Joseph Mills may have built this rifle for his own use.

 The next image shows the lock bolt plate and the lock bolt panel of the stock.
-Many Bedford County lock and lock bolt panels have this pointed front and tapering rear overall shape.
+The lock and lock bolt panels on many rifles of the Bedford School have this pointed front end and tapering "streamlined" rear end.

 The next image shows the well-engraved name of the maker on the upper barrel flat.